zakkg3/ClusterSecret/README.md

 when you need a secret in more than one namespace. you have to:

-1- Get the secret from the origin namespace,
+1- Get the secret from the origin namespace.

-2- Edit the  the secret with the new namespace
+2- Edit the  the secret with the new namespace.

 3- Re-create the new secret in the new namespace.

 This could be done with one command: